WL1218V - Wood lathe Vevor - Free user manual and instructions

 9.6.5 Distortion

 Distortion is a problem associated with turning green wood.
 It will vary from one wood to the next.
 Typically, fruitwoods tend to distort more than others.
-It also with the time of year the tree was cut and how the logs are stored.
+It also varies with the time of year the tree was cut and how the logs are stored.

 9.6.6 Tools for Bowl Turning

-- Large domed scrapers can also be used to help clean up the interior surface bowls.
-A light touch with the scraper slightly tilted will eliminate some of the occasionally left by an inexperienced bowl gouge.
+- Large domed scrapers can also be used to help clean up the interior surface of bowls.
+A light touch with the scraper slightly tilted will eliminate some of the ridges occasionally left by an inexperienced bowl gouge.

 9.7 Bowl Turning Techniques